rice-apps/servery-app/README.md

 If you are interesting in contributing code or ideas, see https://github.com/rice-apps/servery-app/wiki/How-to-Help.

 If you want to see what we are currently working on, see our trello page at https://trello.com/b/5cVHeknd/serveryappboard.

-A development version of the application is running at http://104.131.37.232/.

 Local Development Environment
 -----------------------------